leopoldforkl/robotics_project_osu_follower/README.md

 > **Note:** After this configuration, the physical display port will be disabled, but NoMachine will function with the virtual display.

+> **Note:** If you want to undo it just remove the config file and reboot: sudo rm /etc/X11/xorg.conf.d/10-virtual.conf.

 ### Step 3: Internet Sharing (Optional)

 Enable the robot to access the internet through the development PC's connection.